Tutorial: Criminal Court Records

 Some courts put their calendars or dockets of pending criminal cases online.

-You'll have to check the website for each court to see what's been made available online.
+You'll have to check the website for each court to see what's been made publicly available.

 In most cases, you'll probably have to go to the courthouse to check the index and view the court files.